 Other Services offered at Monarch Wellness & Psychotherapy

 In addition to trauma counseling, our Washington DC therapy clinic offers a variety of mental health services to help you achieve emotional and physical wellness.
 Our goal is to create a safe space where you can be real and honest about the things that are bothering you.
 We offer individual therapy, couples therapy, family therapy, and group therapy for adolescents, young adults, and adults in the D.C. area.
-Other specialties our therapists offer include treating eating disorders, depression counseling, and anxiety treatment.
-Please contact our counseling office with any questions or to learn more about the ways we can help find healing.
+Other specialties our therapists offer include treating eating disorders such as anorexia, bulimia, and compulsive overeating and binge eating disorder.
+We also offer depression counseling, and anxiety treatment.
+Please visit our FAQ page for answers to common questions or contact our counseling office to learn more about the ways we can help find healing.